-Clients frequently ask the M+R web marketing team to take over external marketing efforts from other vendors or internal staff – usually with a specific challenge or goal in mind.
+Clients frequently ask the M+R digital ads team to take over external marketing efforts from other vendors or internal staff – usually with a specific challenge or goal in mind.

 People for the Ethical Treatment of Animals (PETA) is a powerhouse online and no stranger to experimenting with new marketing tools and tactics.
 They had previously used a patchwork of vendors and internal resources to manage their paid marketing ventures before turning to M+R.